backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EventBridge.md

 - We create **rules** on **how** we want **to process the events**.
 - **Schema Registry** → know in advance how the data will look like and generate code in advance
 - The *main difference* between EventBridge and CloudWatch Events are the *buses and schema registry*.

+> [!note]- Go for EventBridge over SQS when the question mentions **3rd SaaS party applications**.
+> SQS works well for decoupling applications.
+It *does not directly integrate with third-party SaaS services*.